 Whether extra years of life gained through increased longevity are spent in good or bad health is a crucial question.
 Since life expectancy at birth is not able to fully answer this question, indicators of health expectancies, such as healthy life years (also called disability-free life expectancy) have been developed.
-These focus on the quality of life spent in a healthy state, rather than the quantity of life — as measured by life expectancy.
+These focus on the quality of life spent in a healthy state, rather than the quantity of life, as measured by life expectancy.
 Healthy life years are an important measure of the relative health of populations in the European Union (EU).

 The gender gap was considerably smaller in terms of healthy life years than it was for overall life expectancy

-Life expectancy for women in the EU-28 was, on average, 5.5 years longer than that for men in 2014.
+Life expectancy for women in the EU-27 was, on average, 5.5 years longer than that for men in 2018.
 However, most of these additional years tend to be lived with activity limitations.
-Indeed, the gender gap was considerably smaller in terms of healthy life years than it was for overall life expectancy — at just 0.4 years difference in favour of women in 2014.
-Men therefore tend to spend a greater proportion of their somewhat shorter lives free from activity limitations.
+Indeed, at just 0.5 years difference in favor of women, the gender gap was considerably smaller in terms of healthy life years than it was for overall life expectancy.
+Men, therefore, tend to spend a greater proportion of their somewhat shorter lives free from activity limitations.

-Across the EU Member States, life expectancy at birth for men in 2014 ranged between 69.1 years in Latvia and 80.9 years in Cyprus; a difference of 11.8 years.
-A similar comparison for women shows that the lowest level of life expectancy in 2014 was recorded in Bulgaria (78.0 years) and the highest in Spain (86.2 years); a range of 8.2 years.
-The corresponding range for healthy life years at birth for men was between 51.5 years in Latvia and 73.6 years in Sweden (22.1 years difference), while that for women was from 54.6 years in Slovakia to 74.3 years in Malta (19.7 years).
+Across the EU Member States, life expectancy at birth for women in 2018 ranged between 78.6 years in Bulgaria to 86.3 years in Spain; a difference of 7.7 years.
+A similar comparison for men shows that the lowest level of life expectancy in 2018 was recorded in Latvia 70.1 years and the highest in Italy 81.2 years; a range of 11.1 years.

-Eurostat calculates information relating to healthy life years for three ages — at birth, at age 50 and at age 65 — with the indicator being presented separately for men and women.
-It is calculated using mortality statistics and data on self-perceived activity limitations.
-Mortality data come from Eurostat’s demographic database, while self-perceived activity limitations data come from a European health module that is integrated within the data collection EU statistics on income and living conditions (EU-SILC).
+Eurostat calculates information relating to healthy life years for three ages — at birth, at age 50 and at age 65 — with the indicator being presented separately for women and men.
+It is calculated using mortality statistics and data on self-perceived long-standing activity limitations.
+Mortality data come from Eurostat’s demographic database, while self-perceived long-standing activity limitations data come from a European health module that is integrated within the data collection EU statistics on income and living conditions (EU-SILC).

 Self-perceived long-standing limitations in usual activities due to health problems